Trauma Therapy in Fort Collins, CO

 You didn't live through a war.
 There was no single catastrophic event you can point to and say, that's where it started.
 And yet, something happened.
 Something that shaped the way you move through the world, the way you love, the way you brace yourself for things that haven't happened yet.

 Maybe the adults in your life were struggling with their own pain and couldn't show up for yours.
 Maybe affection was unpredictable.
-Maybe feelings weren't allowed, or weren't safe, or were met with dismissal.
+Maybe feelings weren't allowed, or were met with dismissal.
 Maybe you learned early to make yourself smaller, more manageable, more whatever-it-is-they-needed.
 You figured out how to survive.
 You were good at it.

 Now you're an adult, and you're still doing it.
 Still bracing.
 Still performing.
 Still wondering why the people you love feel either too close or impossibly far away.